-Opinion
+1. Opinion

-In our opinion the financial statements of Kelda Holdings Limited (the 'parent company') and its subsidiaries (the 'group'):
+In our opinion:

-- give a true and fair view of the state of the group's and of the parent company's affairs as at 31 March 2022 and of the group's and the parent company's loss for the year then ended; - have been properly prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB); and - have been properly prepared in accordance the Companies (Jersey) Law 1991.
+- the financial statements of Kelda Eurobond Co Limited (the 'parent company') and its subsidiaries (the 'group') give a true and fair view of the state of the group's and of the parent company's affairs as at 31 March 2022 and of the group's loss for the year then ended; - the group financial statements have been properly prepared in accordance with United Kingdom adopted international accounting standards and International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB); - the parent company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, including Financial Reporting Standard 101 "Reduced Disclosure Framework"; and - have been prepared in accordance with the requirements of the Companies Act 2006.